 In 2014 Sara thru-hiked the Continental Divide Trail - a 3,000 mile route along America's most prominent geographic feature - the Continental Divide.
 The trail spans through New Mexico, Colorado, Wyoming, Idaho, and Montana.
 The spirit and unpredictable nature of the CDT aligned perfectly with Sara's thirst for the unknown.
 She thrives in the unpredictable nature of the wild and is most at home when challenging herself and scheming of new adventures and routes.

-She is working on locating a publisher to publish guide/data books on these trails according to their geographic region.
 Tracks and waypoints will be made publicly available for download at no cost (donations gladly welcomed).
 It is Sara's hopes that everyone will recognize the beauty of our backcountry and explore the endless wonders our trails have to share.

-It is Sara's hopes that people will dream, discover, and allow their passions to fuel their desire to fully live this beautiful life.
+It is Sara's hopes that people will dream, discover and allow their passions to fuel their desire to fully live this beautiful life.

 *The Sierra Mapping Project is not affiliated with any governmental agency or organizations.
 It is for the public by the public*